WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 ### Date 19 October 2023

-* PR for platform copy
+Short-term planning:
 * Send reminders to people who haven't yet confirmed vouchers or consensted to demographic data use
+* Chose someone to be spotlighted in the October newsletter (potentially a previous user tester who was interested in further collab)
+* Write October newsletter
+* Plan November meet-up session
+* Organise meeting with MP about future collaborations (potentially longer-term)

+Longer-term (while Bastian is gone in November, from November 9 to December 6 incl):
+* Ethics submission with DS
+* November newsletter (find contributor, draft & send).
+DS can help with feedback on draft
+* December meet-up planning
+* TTW chapter: Co-working with JS
+* Improve platform copy
   * Begin process of finding/recruiting co-author for platform copy
-* Co-working with JS on TTW chapter
-* Prep/plan for AutSPACEs showcase with Autistica
+  * Ultimately: PR for platform copy
-* Organise meeting with MP about future collaborations
-* Chose someone to be spotlighted in the Novemeber newsletter (potentially a previous user tester who was interested in further collab)
-* Write October newsletter
-* Plan Novemeber meet-up session
-* Start to plan next wave of user testing
+* (Start to plan next wave of user testing)

 ### Date 10 October 2023